 This pant-wettingly hilarious performance will leave you aching with laughter and wanting more.
 Spymonkey are really pushing the boundaries of modern theatre.
 Outrageously naughty, Oedipussy is one you cannot afford to miss.

-Oedipussy is on at the Rose Theatre until 19th October 2013, for further information or to book visit here.
+Oedipussy is at the Rose Theatre until 19th October 2013.
+For further information or to book visit here.